2019–2023 structural changes to local government in England: Suffolk

 On 1 April 2019, the number of districts in Suffolk was reduced from seven to five.
 West Suffolk was created by merging Forest Heath and St Edmundsbury.
 East Suffolk was created by merging Suffolk Coastal and Waveney.
 These new districts are not unitary authorities, and the two-tier structure of county and district councils remains in place.

 For details of the inaugural elections to the new councils, see 2019 East Suffolk District Council election and 2019 West Suffolk District Council election.

 Changes in 2020

 In all new authorities created in 2020, new councils were scheduled to be elected on 7 May 2020, along with local elections in other parts of the country.
-However, all local elections in the United Kingdom were postponed a year due to the coronavirus pandemic, so elections scheduled for 2020 were instead held on 6 May 2021.
+However, all local elections in the United Kingdom were postponed a year due to the COVID-19 pandemic, so elections scheduled for 2020 were instead held on 6 May 2021.
 See 2021 United Kingdom local elections for details.